openvex/vexctl/README.md

 ```

 We support results files in SARIF for now.
 We plan to add support for the
-propietary formats of the most popular scanners.
+proprietary formats of the most popular scanners.

 ### Multiple VEX Files